piyush-jain1/Network-Sampling-using-K-hop-RW/README.md

 Network Sampling is an important pre-requisite for Unsupervised Network Embedding methods.

 The datasets used for experimentation are:
 * **DBLP**
 * **ACM**

+You can download the datasets from this [link](https://drive.google.com/file/d/1wC1A_P3Gpe9GMXiN3akHqLTTwSCpQNVC/view?usp=sharing).

 - DATASET = acm/dblp
 - GRAPHTYPE = star/clique